Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns have a 4-6 record against the spread while finishing 5-5 overall over their past 10 contests.
+- The Suns have gone 6-4 in their past 10 contests, with a 4-6 record against the spread in that span.

-- The Suns have gone over the total in seven of their last 10 games.
+- In their past 10 contests, the Suns have gone over the total six times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.